Las Vegas shooting: Remembering the fallen

 The 29-year-old from Big Sandy, Tenn., died protecting his wife when the gunman unleashed a hail of bullets, his family told Fox affiliate WZTV-TV.

-"At this point, I'm in complete disbelief and despair," the man's wife, Heather Gulish Melton, told the station in a statement Monday.
+"At this point, I'm in complete disbelief and despair," the man's wife, Heather Gulish Melton, told the station in a statement the next day.
 "I don't know what to say.
 Sonny was the most kind-hearted, loving man I have ever met.
 He saved my life and lost his."

 Melton, 29, was a registered nurse who worked at Jackson-Madison County General Hospital in Jackson, Tenn., according to his Facebook profile.